-- STEP 6 Select your time zone, and then set the system time manually or set up the WAP device to get its time from an NTP server.
-For a description of these options, see Time Settings. - STEP 7 Click Next.
+- STEP 7 Click Next.
 The Enable Security Set Password window appears. - STEP 8 Enter a New Password and enter it again in the Confirm Password text box.
 For more information about passwords, see User Accounts.

-NOTE You can uncheck the Password Complexity box if you wish to disable the password security rules.
+NOTE You can uncheck the Password Complexity box if you want to disable the password security rules.
 However, we strongly recommend keeping the password security rules enabled.